Is Online Sports Betting Legal in Oklahoma?

 Oklahoma Sports Betting Slowly Becoming a Reality

 2018 didn’t bring legal sports betting to the Sooner State but it did see a new bill brought forward in the state legislature.
-That’s a big first step and with so many casino groups standing to profit from a legal sports gambling industry, we expect to see a lot of action on this issue during 2019.
+That’s a big first step and with so many casino groups standing to profit from a legal sports gambling industry.

 With tribal casinos in favor of adding sports betting provisions to existing compacts, a clear route forward is starting to take shape.